ajrgodfrey/ActionBook/BrailleRInAction/05-MarkdownInAction.md

 # Use of R markdown to generate an analysis efficiently {#RMarkdown}

 In a general sense, R markdown has been used to create reports and package vignettes because it creates an analysis that is reproducible.
 The `BrailleR` package started to use R markdown in late 2014 as a method for generating simple analyses that might be needed by students taking introductory statistics courses.
 Since that time, the prevalence of R markdown as a teaching tool in these courses has increased.
 The functions described below are therefore also generating example R markdown files to help learn how to use R markdown.
+The workflow illustrated in this chapter is also the workflow used to create this book.
+It is heavily reliant on the work of Yihui Xie, much of which can be found in [@xie2015].